brianholland99/eventmail/README.md

 - User-defined regex to extract information from the data file.
   The file is still processed one line at a time, so only a regex for a single line works.
-- Body of message can insert text captured by the regex into the text defined in the configuration file.
+- Body and subject of message can have substitutions of date and any fields captured from optional event_file.
 - Allows user to specify email addresses, the subject, and connection information for sending the email.
+- Profiles can specify any weekday for the next date.

 ## Usage